Here's what they had to say about corporations:

 mindful of the crushing power once wielded by the East India Company, severly

-and never would have dreamed of nor
+limited the power of corporations and never would have dreamed of nor

 allowed the trans-national behemoths we see today.
 In fact, the original